Analysis of Ethyl Alcohol in Beverages, Blood and Breath

 Breath.
 Non-invasive estimation of BAC via breath alcohol concentration (BrAC), using the blood-breath partition ratio of 2100 to 1 (approximate, at 34 degrees Celsius).
 This is what traffic police use at highway roadblocks; evidential confirmation in court still requires a blood sample or a calibrated evidential-grade IR breath analyser.

-The full chemistry, pharmacology and clinical picture of ethanol (and the related volatiles methanol, isopropanol, acetone) sits in the book deep dive on volatile and gaseous poisons, which the NET candidate should skim once for context.
+The full chemistry, pharmacology and clinical picture of ethanol (and the related volatiles methanol, isopropanol, acetone) sits in the book detailed treatment on volatile and gaseous poisonswhich the examiners candidate should skim once for context.

 Headspace GC-FID, the gold standard

-Headspace GC-FID is the method an Indian SFSL or CFSL toxicology division reports in court.
-It is the textbook gold standard for blood alcohol and the syllabus expects you to know the schematic, the internal standard, the column class and the detector.
+Headspace GC-FID is the method Indian SFSL and CFSL toxicology divisions report in court, and the textbook gold standard for blood alcohol quantitation.

 The principle is simple.
 A measured aliquot (typically 100 microlitres) of blood, urine or vitreous humor is pipetted into a 10 mL glass vial with a measured volume of internal standard (n-propanol or t-butanol).
 The vial is sealed with a PTFE-lined septum and equilibrated at 60 to 65 degrees Celsius for about 15 minutes.
 Ethanol partitions between the liquid and the vapour above it according to Henry's law; an automated headspace sampler draws a fixed-volume vapour aliquot and injects it onto a polar capillary column (DB-ALC1, DB-ALC2, or a Carbowax-class stationary phase) that resolves methanol, ethanol, acetone, isopropanol and the n-propanol internal standard.
 The flame ionisation detector responds linearly to carbon-hydrogen mass; the ethanol-to-internal-standard peak-area ratio gives a quantitative BAC against a four-point calibration curve.